steve1316/granblue-automation-pyautogui/README.md

 Turn 1:
     // On Turn 1, the following commands will be executed in order:
-    // 6th Summon is envoked, character 1 uses Skill 2 and then Skill 4,
+    // 6th Summon is invoked, character 1 uses Skill 2 and then Skill 4,
     // and finally character 3 uses Skill 3.
     summon(6)
     character1.useSkill(2).useSkill(4)